Confronting Criminalization, Confinement, and Control

-The U-M Carceral State Project launched the Documenting Criminalization and Confinement (DCC) research initiative in 2019 with major grant funding from the Humanities Collaboratory.
-Documenting Criminalization and Confinement is a multifaceted humanistic study of the historical and contemporary processes of criminalization, policing, incarceration, immigrant detention, and other forms of carceral control in the United States.
+The Carceral State Project (CSP) is an interdisciplinary collaboration designed to bring impacted communities and advocacy organizations together with researchers from the University of Michigan.
+Our mission is to document and challenge the historical and contemporary processes of criminalization, policing, incarceration, immigrant detention, and other forms of carceral control in the state of Michigan and beyond.

 “The struggle for freedom is a struggle not just against cages, but against a society that could have cages.
 Let us look everywhere, so that we can act anywhere.”

 — Brett Story, Prison Land: Mapping Carceral Power across Neoliberal America (2019)